erik06/erik06.github.io/content/en/_index.md

 title: erik06 GitHub Portfolio
 ---

-Hello, I’m Erik and I’m a front-end web developer and user experience designer with a varied history of working in many industries.
-My specialties include user interface design and user experience.
-As a team lead, I also have experience running a small team of front-end developers, graphic designers and user experience designers in an agile environment.
-I am currently in a part-time technology bootcamp with MIT xPro learning the MERN technology stack.
+Hi there!
+I'm Erik—a seasoned front-end web developer and UX designer with a diverse background spanning multiple industries.
+My expertise lies in user interface design and crafting stellar user experiences.
+As a team leader, I've steered a dynamic group of front-end developers, graphic designers, and UX experts in agile settings.
+Presently, I'm expanding my skills at the MIT xPro technology bootcamp, diving deep into the MERN technology stack.